 A variation of the Square Knot, the structure of this knot causes it to spiral.
 Complete the first half of your Square Knot, then repeat without changing directions.

 This ornamental knot can add accents to your work.
-Here’s how to tie a Berry Knot:
+And it's a good example of how you can combine knots for unique results.

 You can even experiment with making your “berries” a different color to stand out from your primary creation.
 Take a look: